 Seth C. Lewis (Ph.D., University of Texas at Austin) is Professor, Director of Journalism, and the founding holder of the Shirley Papé Chair in Emerging Media in the School of Journalism and Communication at the University of Oregon.
 He is a fellow with the Tow Center for Digital Journalism at Columbia University, an affiliate fellow of the Information Society Project at Yale Law School, an affiliated faculty member of the University of Oregon's Agora Journalism Center and Center for Science Communication Research, and a recent visiting fellow at the University of Oxford's Reuters Institute for the Study of Journalism.
-He is Chair of the International Communication Association's Journalism Studies Division, the world's largest group dedicated to the study of journalism.
+From 2020 to 2022, he served as the elected Chair of the International Communication Association's Journalism Studies Division, the world's largest scholarly group dedicated to the study of journalism.

 Lewis' present work in journalism studies focuses on three areas.
 First, he examines the lived experience of news in everyday life, seeking to understand how people make sense of truth, trust, and perceived media bias, particularly in an increasingly divisive political climate.
 Second, he studies threats to the press as an institution — including growing forms of harassment against journalists — with the aim of better understanding the consequences of journalism under duress and the evolving relationships between journalists and audiences (as evident in the new book News After Trump).
 Third, he explores the interplay of humans and machines in news and media work, with the aim of better assessing the social implications of algorithms, automation, and artificial intelligence.